Polanco's push; Pirates RF ready to shake injury bug in 2020 - WHIZ News

 “I don’t like DH-ing, but at the same time, you’ve got to be smart,” Polanco said.
 “For sure we’re going to take advantage of that, and I’m pretty sure I’m going to be DH-ing depending on how I feel, and whenever they need me to DH, I’ll be there.”

-If the team that finished last in the NL Central last season before undergoing a massive leadership makeover wants to put a run together in a season unlike any other, Polanco will need to stay healthy and avoid the extended slumps that have bedeviled him.
+If the team that finished last in the NL Central last season before undergoing a massive front office overhaul during the winter wants to put a run together in a season unlike any other, Polanco will need to stay healthy and avoid the extended slumps that have bedeviled him.
 Only three teams hit fewer home runs than the Pirates last season.
 Having the 6-foot-5, 235-pound Polanco dig into the batter’s box and take aim at the Clemente Wall and the river behind it would give Pittsburgh a significant power boost.

 “I think I told you guys at spring training 1.0, his leadership stood out, the way he ran the bases stood out,” first-year manager Derek Shelton said.
 “He comes in every day with a smile on his face and he’s good to go.
 I think he’s poised to have a really big year.”